tauri-apps/tauri-docs/docs/guides/architecture/configuration-files.md

 custom-protocol = [ "tauri/custom-protocol" ]
 ```

 The most important parts to take note of here are the `tauri-build` and `tauri` dependencies.
 Their versions must be the same as the version of your CLI in order to ensure that there won't be any issues running your app.
-If any of those three are not using the same version number you are highly likely to encounter issues.
+If any of these are not the same version number you are highly likely to encounter issues.

 Cargo version numbers uses Semver versioning, and running `cargo update` will pull the latest available Semver compatible versions of all dependencies.
 What this means is that even if you specify `1.0.0` as the version for `tauri-build`, Cargo can actually decide to download version `1.0.4`, because it is the latest Semver compatible version available.
 According to Semver projects are required to update their major version number whenever a breaking change is introduced, meaning you should always be capable of safely upgrading to the latest minor and patch versions without fear of your code breaking.